 Apple’s iPhone 13 lineup will be largely similar to the iPhone 12.
 But the iPhone 13 storage options could be in for a shake up…

 Apple launches and releases its new iPhones around the same time every year – towards the end of the year, usually Q3.
-And in 2021, it will be the turn of the iPhone 13.
+And in 2021, the iPhone 13 release date will happen towards the end of the year, bringing a quartet of new iPhones.

 iPhone 13 Storage Options